 About one-quarter of students receive scholarships between €8,000 and €35,000.
 Admitted students can apply for loans from Prodigy Finance, which was started by three members of the INSEAD alumni in 2006 to ease students’ problem of funding.

-Thirty-eight percent of the students were from the corporate sector, 26 percent from consulting, 23 percent from financial services, and 13 percent from technology, media, and communications.
-Eight percent had up to three years’ experience, 36 percent three to five years, 32 percent five to seven years, and 23 percent over seven years.
+Over thirty-five percent of the students come from the corporate sector, a quarter from consulting and financial services, and about 15 percent from technology, media, and communications.
+About 5-10 percent have up to three years’ experience, 35-40 percent three to five years and five to seven years each, and about 25 percent over seven years.

 The 40-member Career Development Team on the three campuses advises students on planning their careers as soon as they start their MBA program.
 During the five-period program, the team organizes workshops, panel discussions, and counselling sessions.